pradeep-r04/pdf2audio/README.md

 ✅ Simple and Interactive UI – Built using Streamlit for an easy-to-use interface.

 # How It Works 🔧
-1.Upload a PDF file using the file uploader.
+1. Upload a PDF file using the file uploader.
-2.Select the page range from which you want to extract text.
+2. Select the page range from which you want to extract text.
-3.The app extracts the text and displays it in a text area.
+3. The app extracts the text and displays it in a text area.
-4.Click "Start Reading" to generate an MP3 file and play the audio.
+4. Click "Start Reading" to generate an MP3 file and play the audio.
-5.Use Pause, Resume, and Reset buttons to control playback.
+5. Use Pause, Resume, and Reset buttons to control playback.

 # Technologies Used 💻
 Python 🐍